A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Numerical results

 Lastly, we examine the effects of early termination in the LPEC solvers in Fig.~\ref{fig:nonlinear_lpec}.
 In Fig.~\ref{fig:nonlinear_lpec_full}, where the MILP (and thus the LPEC) is solved to global optimality, we see that in both phases there are instances requiring a significant number of LPs.
 By contrast, Fig.~\ref{fig:nonlinear_lpec_early} shows the effects of early termination in Phase I (due to Corollary~\ref{col:phase_i_feasibility}) and Phase II (due to Corollary~\ref{cor:finite_termination}), where the number of LPs is drastically reduced.
 In particular, in Phase I a single LP was always sufficient.
 In Phase II, we also observe a reduction.
 We terminate the MILP solver if a feasible point with an objective below $-0.1 \| \nabla f(x^k)\| \rho^{k,l}$ is found.
 With more careful tuning of this factor, the number of LPs in Phase II can often be reduced further.

-In conclusion, we see that the proposed method is competitive with other existing approaches.
+In conclusion, we can see that the {\MPECopt} is competitive with other existing approaches.
+Unlike all other methods, it always provides a certificate of B-stationarity.
 Moreover, the experiments demonstrate that solving an {\LPCC} was never a computational bottleneck, even for the larger problem instances.
 Significant savings can be achieved through early termination, in line with our theoretical predictions.